We’re born alone,

 She is concentrating on her career in radio in the meantime.
 Broadcasting from home is fun but she misses the studio and the excitement of a live show.

 In her teens Kate was a student and a musician, in her twenties a singer, a performer and a traveller, in her thirties a teacher of French and German and music, and now, in her forties a mother, a writer and a radio presenter.

 She likes to keep life interesting.

-BA [Before Alexander] Kate lived on her own, in almost total isolation, in the wilderness of the far North West for three years [2014-2016] and ended up with an eating disorder, eight cats and this book.
+BA [Before Alexander] Kate lived on her own, in almost total isolation, in the wilderness of the far North West for three years [2014-2016] and ended up with an eating disorder, eight cats and a collection of poetry.

 These poems chart her journey from the darkest of times, through a little madness, self-doubt, epiphanies, chocolate, anti-depressants, red wine, paranoia and Greek mythology, back into the light.